vishallanke/ReportPortalCypressJUnitAgent/README.md

 - Consider `reportportalcypressjunitagent` as starting point. `../` will navigate you to `node_modules`.
 Again `../` will navigate you to `cypress` directory
 >>>

-3. `npm install reportportalcypressjunitagent` to install reportportalcypressjunitagent.
+3. `npm i @vishallanke/reportportalcypressjunitagent` to install reportportalcypressjunitagent.
 If you are using yarn, then you can use `yarn add @vishallanke/reportportalcypressjunitagentypressjunitagent`

 4. Execute cypress test cases in background using run command.
 For example, ` ./node_modules/.bin/cypress run --env configFile=$TEST_ENV --headless --browser chrome`